ENC1102 English Composition II with a grade of "C" or better

 ||Selected American literature from its beginnings to the mid-nineteenth

 century.
-Meets A.A. general education Category II.
-A writing
+Meets A.A. general education Category II: A writing emphasis

 - McMichael, George.
 Anthology of American Literature, 10th ed., Pearson.
 Copyright 2011, 2011.
 ISBN: 9780205779390